Crown Wine Cellars

 18 Deep Water Bay Drive, Shouson Hill, Hong Kong

-GUIDED TOUR
+GUIDED TOURS

-Time : 11:00 AM to 12:00 NN
+Time: 11:00 AM to 12:00 NN

-Led by : Crown Wine Cellars
+Led by: Crown Wine Cellars

 Collaborating Organisation: The Hong Kong Institute of Architectural Conservationists (HKICON)